ezekielaquino/Gimmit/README.md

 Once installed, You can now simply type `gimmit` when you want to make a commit to your repo and just follow the prompts.

+## Plans

+- Override configuration and customize the selects via a .gimmitconfig
+- Add the possibility for validations for commit messages

 ### P.S.
 Peace and love 💖